 Coefficients for a dichotomous predictor represent the amount that the log odds of disease increase (or decrease) when the factor is present.
 These can be easily converted into OR by exponentiating the coefficient.
-For example, the OR for -smk- in Example 16.2 is:
+For example, the OR for -dneo- in Example 16.2 is:

-$$OR = e^{\beta_1} = e^{0.527} = 1.695$$
+$$OR = e^{\beta_2} = e^{2.685} = 14.7$$

 If the outcome of interest is relatively rare, the OR provides a good approximation of the risk ratio (RR).
-If the data come from a case-control study that used incidence density sampling, the OR is a good estimate of the incidence rate ratio (IR) in the original population (see Chapter 6).
+If the data come from a case-control study in which incidence density sampling was employed, the OR is a good estimate of the incidence rate ratio (IR) in the original population (see Chapter 6).